Progress report for LNE22-446

 Learning cohorts and mentorship: The original plan for mentorship was as follows: Growers will be divided into groups of 4-5 based on the seed crop intended to grow.
 Growers will do a monthly check-in during the growing season with an experienced mentor to share their challenges, questions, and insights with each other.
 Communication with cohort and mentor is also encouraged on an as-needed basis.
 Natasha and Crystal will ensure learning cohorts receive the support they need to thrive.
 Indigenous seed keepers are receiving more time with their mentor per person to address horticultural questions in acknowledgement of historically reduced service provided to indigenous communities by education service providers.

-During year one, demand for mentorship was low enough that we were able to consolidate our meetings by crop group.
+During both years of the class demand for mentorship was low enough that we were able to consolidate our meetings by crop group.
 We held bi-monthly mentorship meetings based on crop groups, and Heron and Amirah each established office hours for folks who had specific questions.

 Evaluation

-The primary measure of success will be based on each individual’s ability to successfully grow a quality seed crop.
-Each grower will document their plots with photos and weigh the final seed grown and harvested, and will record square footage grown.
-If growers submit seed for lab testing, results will be used as part of the assessment.
-Commercial growers will report marketable seed produced/sold and price.
+The primary measure of success is based on each individual’s ability to successfully grow a quality seed crop.
+We asked each grower to document their plots with photos and weigh the final seed grown and harvested, and record square footage grown.
+They largely did no send us square footage information, but we do have many photos and most of the growers' final yields and prices if seed was sold.
+Almost no growers opted to send seed for testing; perceived seedborne issues were far fewer than we anticipated.

-Formative assessments will be built into the OSA/project online course in order to assess learning during the modules and to highlight areas which need additional attention.
-A summative (final) assessment will also be completed at the end of the commercial production course.
+Formative assessments were built into the OSA/project online course in order to assess learning during the modules and to highlight areas which need additional attention.
+A summative (final) assessment was completed at the end of both years of the commercial production course.

 Indigenous seed keepers will develop learning assessments with their mentor at the beginning of their work, and the mentor will help ensure these targets are met and then reported with support from the project team.